Things To Do In Split, Croatia

 The Museum is located in the 16th century palace of noble family Papalić inside the Palace complex and houses exhibits that illustrate local history from prehistoric times to the 20th century.
 It also gives great insight into the life of nobility at that time as the interior has been kept in its original state.

-#10 WATCH THE SOCCER GAME AT POLJUD STADIUM
+#8 WATCH A SOCCER GAME AT POLJUD STADIUM

 Split and sports have been in a long and loving relationship for decades, even centuries, which produced an offspring, the locals are particularly proud of.
 Football club Hajduk, which was founded in 1911, is certainly the most important one and surely a Split Attraction.
 Despite its ups and downs over the years, the club is widely loved by the residents and often a subject of heated discussions.
 Its home is the Poljud stadium that transforms into the stage of the Ultra Music Festival every summer.